Skip to Content

 The United Nations Convention on Biological Diversity (CBD) identifies invasive non-native species as a major threat to biodiversity.
 Many non-native species do not threaten biodiversity, but invasive non-native species can spread disease (for example, signal crayfish, Pacifastacus leniusculus), modify ecosystems (for example, rhododendron, Rhododendron ponticum), drastically reduce populations of native species (for example, American mink, Mustela vison), or hybridise with native species (for example, ruddy duck, Oxyura jamaicensis).

 Under the CBD, the United Kingdom has an international obligation to address the impacts of invasive non-native species.
-In 2008, the UK government published the Invasive Non-native Species Framework Strategy for Great Britain.
+The UK government has published 3 strategies, with the current one starting in 2022, under the Invasive Non-native Species Framework for Great Britain.

 Top